infinite-gears/python-excercises/README.md

 **Objective:** In this exercise, you will create a Python script for a simple calculator.
 The script should define a `Calculator` class with a `power` method that calculates the power of a number.
 However, the method must throw an exception if either of the input numbers is negative.

+## Calculator Script Exercise

+### Exercise Description

+**Objective:** In this exercise, you will create a Python script for a simple calculator.
+The script should define a `Calculator` class with a `power` method that calculates the power of a number.
+However, the method must throw an exception if either of the input numbers is negative.

 **Instructions:**

 1. Create a Python script that defines a `Calculator` class.